 The TFs and TAs will lead the discussion sessions.
 The objective is to reinforce the concepts covered in the lectures through problem-solving, and to provide clarification and guidance on the homework assignments.
-We will hold multiple office hours throughout the week, the purpose of these is to answer specific questions about the material and help with assignments.
-Students are welcome to attend any of the office hours.

-Communication:
+We will hold multiple office hours throughout the week.
+The purpose of these is to answer specific questions about the material and help with assignments.
+Students are welcome to attend office hours with any of the instructors.
+The exact schedule will be posted on Piazza.

-We will be using Piazza for all discussion pertaining to the class.
+Communication: We will be using Piazza for all discussion pertaining to the class.
 You should post your questions about the material, lectures, homework or course logistics here.
 Piazza is highly preferred over sending the course staff emails.
 Most often your question and the answer will be just as useful to your fellow students as yourself.
 We encourage you to respond to questions.
 The course staff will be monitoring Piazza and chime in as needed.
 You are encouraged to ask questions about the homework assignments, e.g. clarifications, related material, but do not post solutions to the problems.
 If you think your question is too specific or would reveal too much, then please ask in a private post.
 See the pinned "Ethics and Etiquette" post on Piazza for further guidance.